 ASL LIS LSF

 Figure 1: cook in three potential members of the Old LSF family

-In ASL the nondominant hand is a classifier for a flat object (unmoving) while the dominant hand is like a spatula, flipping one way then the other (via radioulnar articulation) – as in cooking a steak or pancakes.
-In LIS the hands move out-of-phase in vertical lines, like bubbles rising in a pot of boiling water – as in cooking pasta.
-In LSF the nondominant hand behaves as though it is holding the side of a bowl (unmoving) while the dominant hand is like a spoon or whisk, moving in a circle above the (unseen) bowl – as in whipping up egg whites or cream.
-No one should try to derive these movements from the same source.
+In ASL, the nondominant hand in cook is a classifier for a flat object (unmoving), while the dominant hand is like a spatula, flipping one way then the other (via radioulnar articulation) – as in cooking a steak or pancakes.
+In LIS, the hands move out-of-phase in vertical lines, like bubbles rising in a pot of boiling water – as in cooking pasta.
+In LSF, the nondominant hand behaves as though it is holding the side of a bowl (unmoving) while the dominant hand is like a spoon or whisk, moving in a circle above the (unseen) bowl – as in whipping up egg whites or cream.
+These movements cannot be derived from the same source.

 On the other hand, sometimes movements can be similar, but nonarbitrariness indicates different sources.
 Here we compare an LSF example to an example of Pakistani Sign Language.
-The Indo-Pakistani sign languages of India (IPSL-I, notated on STS as both “English (India)” and “Hindi”) and Pakistan (IPSL-P, notated on STS as “Urdu”) might belong to the Old LSF family (Desai 1930; Stevens 1923; Woodward 1993), although the evidence for this is weaker than the evidence for ASL and LIS.
-Though Zeshan (2003: 157) states that “IPSL is not known to be related to other sign languages of either Asia or Europe”, we consider the possibility that the IPSL dialects may belong to both the Old LSF and Old British Sign Language (BSL) families, via a connection between Old IPSL and Irish Sign Language (ISL), which itself was originally influenced by BSL (via teachers of the deaf) and later by LSF (via nuns from Dublin visiting Paris to learn how to teach deaf students) (Adam 2012; Burns 1998; Woll et al. 2001).
+The Indo-Pakistani Sign Language of India (IPSL-I; notated on STS as both “English (India)” and “Hindi”) and of Pakistan (IPSL-P; notated on STS as “Urdu”) might belong to the Old LSF family (Desai 1930; Stevens 1923; Woodward 1993), although the evidence for this is weaker than the evidence for ASL and LIS.
+Though Zeshan (2003: 157) states that “IPSL is not known to be related to other sign languages of either Asia or Europe”, we consider the possibility that the IPSL dialects may belong to both the Old LSF and Old BSL families, via a connection between Old IPSL and Irish Sign Language (ISL), which itself was originally influenced by BSL (via teachers of the deaf) and later by LSF (via nuns from Dublin visiting Paris to learn how to teach deaf students) (Adam 2012; Burns 1998; Woll et al. 2001).
 Early writings show pockets of deaf people in India had been using sign languages for centuries (Dennis 2005).
 In the deaf school in Bombay, a number of Irish nuns and brothers were instructors, and they were accustomed to teaching in ISL.
 Thus, ISL likely mixed with the varieties of indigenous sign languages that the students brought to the Indian schools (McBurney 2012), and due to ISL’s mixed history, we therefore have a potential second-generation link connecting the dialects of IPSL to both Old LSF and Old BSL.

 Given this suggestive evidence of relatedness, consider attention in ISPL-P and LSF (Figure 2).
-The sign we are calling IPSL-P2 is no longer available on STS, but it remains available on the web (https://media.spreadthesign.com/video/mp4/40/429725.mp4).
+The sign we are calling IPSL-P2 is no longer available on STS, but it remains available on the Internet.